wp-plugins/form-abandonment-tracking/readme.txt

 4. Form Field Stats per Form Shown in GA

 == Changelog ==

+= 1.2 =
+Updated to include support for Yoast's new Universal Analytics prefix, as well as original, and commented out console log output debugging.

 = 1.1 =
 Updated to include support for Universal Analytics, and fix a bug in tracking submits.